julia-kw/julia-kw.github.io/teaching/2025/math113.md

 Homework
 --------

+* Week 13 **Due Monday 5/5**: Section 44 of the textbook, practice exercises A, B, C.

 * Week 12 *No homework.*

 * Week 11 **Due Monday 4/21**: Read chapter 43 of the textbook and [section 2 of this Stanford Encyclopedia of Philosophy page](https://plato.stanford.edu/entries/logic-modal/) and write a paragraph or two about how the different systems for modal logic differ.
 Do you have a preference on which you think best captures the idea of possibility?